i0brendan0/pokecrystal2/README.md

 * Add Seafoam Islands for Articuno.
 * Add Mt Silver Cave Room for Moltres.
 * Add Faraway Island for Mew.
+* Add a Soothe Bell item.
+(The code has already been made and will be used in Prism as well.)

 List of things I want to do but might not be able to
 * Add a Move Relearner